JeffreySarnoff/CardinalDicts.jl/README.md

 # IndexedDicts.jl
-## Fast fixed-size dictionary for keys that map to sequential indicies.
+## Fast fixed-size dictionary for keys that are or that map to sequential indicies.

 #### Copyright &copy;2017 by Jeffrey Sarnoff.
 This material is made available under the MIT License.
 ----------------------------------------------------------------